IDSGPlayground/bearapps/README.md

 If your python version is less then 2.7, we reccommend updating to 2.7.

     how do I update python?

+You will need pip for some of the installs

+    sudo apt-get install python-pip

-To run the application, you must first install the below dependencies.
-For git, the revision control system used for  this project, use:
+git, the revision control system used for  this project, use:

     sudo apt-get install git